Who pays property transfer tax

 4. Who pays the property transfer tax and how?

-5. What should be included in the property purchase contract
+5. What should be included in a property purchase contract

 6. The most common mistakes when drafting a proposal to the Land Registry